bors-ng/bors-ng.github.io/_documentation/getting-started.md

 # Setting up bors

-Bors-NG does not replace CI tools like Travis CI;
+Bors-NG does not replace CI tools like Travis CI or Github Actions;
 it's just a frontend that implements a particular workflow on top of it.
 So the first step of setting up bors is setting something up to automatically run your tests.

+The general steps to setup bors-ng are:

+* Enable some form of CI system
+    * Your CI system should build the "staging" and "trying" branches, but should not build the "staging.tmp", "trying.tmp", or "staging-squash-merge.tmp" branches.
+The "staging.tmp" branch is used for bors r+ builds, the "trying.tmp" branch is used for bors try builds, and the "staging-squash-merge.tmp" branch is used only when the `use_squash_merge` feature is enabled.
-It should be able to run the contents of a particular branch and report its results using a GitHub Status notification (the little <abbr style="color:orange" title="The build is in progress">&bull;</abbr>, <abbr style="color:green" title="Build succeeded">&#10003;</abbr>, or <abbr style="color:red" title="Build failed">&times;</abbr> next to a commit in the commits list).
+    * Your CI system should be able to run the contents of a particular branch and report its results using a GitHub Status notification (the little <abbr style="color:orange" title="The build is in progress">&bull;</abbr>, <abbr style="color:green" title="Build succeeded">&#10003;</abbr>, or <abbr style="color:red" title="Build failed">&times;</abbr> next to a commit in the commits list).
 Newer CI systems, like Travis, AppVeyor, and CircleCI will do this by default.
 Jenkins and BuildBot have plugins for it.

-Your CI system should build the "staging" and "trying" branches, but should not build the "staging.tmp", "trying.tmp", or "staging-squash-merge.tmp" branches.
-The "staging.tmp" branch is used for bors r+ builds, the "trying.tmp" branch is used for bors try builds, and the "staging-squash-merge.tmp" branch is used only when the `use_squash_merge` feature is enabled.
+* Connect bors-ng to your repo <a href="https://github.com/apps/bors">from within GitHub</a>.
+* Create a `bors.toml` in your repo with appropriate configuration.
+    * This will specify what CI systems Bors-NG should use, along with other metadata like timeouts.
+    * The most important value is `status`, which specifies which GitHub Statuses it uses to determine a successful or failed build.
+Its value depends on the CI system you are using.
+    * **Note:** that bors reads bors.toml from the pull requests it's merging, not the one in master, so changes to the file get checked before they land.
+You can therefore verify whether bors is working by using `bors r+` to try and land the PR that enables it!
+* Once this is done, you should be able to use bors to merge, as discussed in the section below!

+## Detailed instructions for various CI systems

+### Setting up Travis

+For travis, the configuration to limit to particular branches should look something like this:

 ```yaml
 branches: